-One of the chief complaints I hear clients talk about their former web designer is, “He just doesn’t listen to me.”
+One of the chief complaints I hear clients say of their former web designer is, “He just doesn’t listen to me.”
 That’s sad because if your designer isn’t listening, it means you’re getting the short end of the stick.
 One way I let my clients know I’m listening is by asking questions and making sure I don’t interrupt them while they’re talking.
 This way I can get to the root of the problem, address their needs, and offer meaningful solutions to their website’s design.
-I always ask my clients a lot of questions– a sampling of questions during our initial phone conversation, again during the consultation, and several more before I begin their project.
-But there are 8 critical questions that prevail over all in importance which I will always be sure to ask.
-Want to know what they are?
+I always ask my clients a lot of questions–a sampling of questions during our initial phone conversation, again during the consultation, and several more before I begin their project.
+But there are 7 critical questions your web designer should be asking you, that prevail over all others in importance.
+I’m always sure to ask these, want to know what they are?

 Here are 7 questions your web designer should be asking you:

 - What challenges do you have with your current website?
 What would you like to see improve?
 If your designer doesn’t know what you like or dislike about your current website, how will he improve it?

 - What are your primary goals for your website?
 What about secondary goals?
 An experienced web designer should ask you this question in order to lay out your website’s build.

 - Who is your target audience?
 Describe your typical client.
 An awesome designer will find out who you want to reach and will structure your website accordingly to focus on this client.

 - Who are your competitors?
 Do you have sample websites that you like?
 Knowing who your competitors are and including samples, lets your designer determine the overall feel of your website.